-- 1. Name on the board. - 2.
-First checkmark beside name on the board with denial of privilege. - 3.
-Second checkmark beside name and generation of Conduct Referral Form

-(Copies given to parent and placed in the student file).

-- 4.Office visit the Head of School may use any of the following steps to address the situation.
-(All of these steps are taken in consultation with the parents and are noted on the Student Conduct Referral Form.)
+- 1.Name on the board. - 2.First checkmark beside name on the board with denial of privilege. - 3.Second checkmark beside name and generation of behavioral referral. - (Copies given to parent and placed in the student file). - 4.Office visit the Administrator may use any of the following steps to address the situation.
+(All of these steps are taken in consultation with the parents and are noted in the student's file on Renweb.)

 Office Visit Options:

 - A. Counsel student

 - B. Call to parents

 - C. Suspension for the remainder of the day

 - D. Suspension for 1-5 days

 - E. Probation plan (Board involvement and approval required.)

 - F. Expulsion (Board involvement and approval required.)